 This martini, while not intended to be sipped over a long period of time, shouldn’t have a lot of heat.
 Some lower quality or clean finishing vodkas may give off a burn at the end that doesn’t need to be there.
 Choose your favorite smooth vodka and you’ll be drinking this cocktail in style.

-Is A French Martini Shaken Or Stirred?
+Is It Shaken Or Stirred?

 During the few seconds of vigorous shaking, the ice chills the drink more thoroughly.
 It also incorporates tiny air bubbles to get that beautiful foamy layer on the top.

 If you were to stir the french martini instead, the ice wouldn’t get as much opportunity to dilute the liquor.
-And while that may be a selling point at times, it could end up making the drink too strong.
+While that may be a selling point at times, it could end up making the drink too strong.
 This also means that is tastes too sweet because the fruit juice isn’t balanced correctly.

-For the best results, shake this french martini recipe for 5-6 seconds and serve in a chilled martini glass.
+For the best results, shake this french martini recipe for 5-6 seconds and serve in a chilled glass.